What you will take away from this lesson

 Article 304 wrapped assets into collections.
 This article is about what happens when the assets themselves need to change: a number was revised after the close, a chart should show one more region, a sentence in the report came out wrong.
 The right move is to edit the existing asset, not generate a new one.
 The recipient's link keeps working, the history stays on a single asset, and any collection that references it picks up the change automatically.

-The mechanism is Manage Artifact (manage_artifact) with action=update, plus two related actions that come up almost as often: list_versions to read history, and revert to roll back.
-All three are owner-only on the agent path.
+The second half is what all of it does to the record.
+Manage Asset (manage_asset) covers targeted edits, whole-body replacement with action=update, list_versions to read history, and revert to roll back.
+All of them are owner-only on the agent path.
 Editor-share recipients can update content from the portal, which is covered in passing at the end.
-Everything else in this lesson is the day-to-day editing workflow.

 Learning Objectives

-- 01Edit an existing asset in place instead of generating a new one, so the link your boss has keeps working and the audit trail stays on the same asset.
+- 04Edit an existing asset in place instead of generating a new one, so the link your boss has keeps working and the audit trail stays on the same asset.

-- 03Read an asset version history and pick the right version number to revert to.
+- 06Read an asset version history and pick the right version number to revert to.

-- 04Recognize that revert is append-only: it creates a new version with old content, it does not erase newer ones.
+- 07Recognize that revert is append-only: it creates a new version with old content, it does not erase newer ones.

-- 05Know who can edit what: owner via the agent and the portal, editor-share recipients via the portal only.
+- 08Know who can edit what: owner via the agent and the portal, editor-share recipients via the portal only.

 Where this lesson sits in the curriculum